What is a MedicAlert Digital Health Profile?

 - Device serial number.

 Knowing your vaccination status can be a helpful tool for emergency responders and emergency teams if you are in an accident or have another medical emergency.
-This can help doctors quickly eliminate potential causes of your condition, ensuring the fastest and most accurate care.
+You can include:

 - All vaccinations.

 If you are unable to communicate, your MedicAlert digital health profile can speak for you.
 The patient instructions section allows you to share additional information that’s important to your care such as:

 - Special assistance needs.

 Having access to identifying information helps emergency teams quickly identify who you are, this is especially important for individuals who are susceptible to wandering, such as those with autism, dementia, and Alzheimer’s.
 You can even add a photo and other details that can help identify you in an emergency: